 Security Deposit Interest in New Mexico: New Mexico laws do not require landlords to provide interest on held security deposits unless they charge more than one month’s rent as a deposit.
 The landlord shall be required to pay to the tenant a yearly interest equal to the passbook interest permitted to the savings and loan associations in New Mexico by the federal home loan bank board on security deposits

-New Property Owner’s Responsibility: If the original landlord decides to sell or transfer ownership of the rental property, he or she must transfer the deposit to the new owner and notify the tenant of the change of possession, or return the security deposit to the tenant (minus deductions) and notify the new owner.
+New Property Owner’s Responsibility: If the original landlord decides to sell or transfer ownership of the rental property, he or she must transfer the deposit to the new owner.
+They must also notify the tenant of the change of possession, or return the security deposit to the tenant (minus deductions) and notify the new owner.